roycdaviesuoa/svelte-fomantic-ui/svelte-fomantic-ui/README.md

 This project was created using vite, and is runnable in its own right.
 When you do that, you'll see a website with some examples and tests.

-1. Clone the repository from GITHub.
+1. Clone the repository from GITHub: `git clone https://github.com/roycdaviesuoa/svelte-fomantic-ui.git`
-1. Change into the `svelte-fomantic-ui` sub directory.
+1. Change into the `svelte-fomantic-ui` sub directory: `cd svelte-fomantic-ui`  And again into the sub directory with the same name: `cd svelte-fomantic-ui`.
 1. Run the `yarn` command to download dependencies.
+1. Install svelte: `yarn add svelte`.
 1. Run `yarn dev` to start development web server.
-1. Open the link in a browser to see the dev / test website (usually `http://localhost:5173`)
+1. Open the link in a browser to see the dev / test website (usually `http://localhost:5173`).